aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/connected-endpoints.md

             #   - `endpoint_port` - The value from `endpoint_ports` for this switch port if set.
             #   - `port_channel_id`: The port-channel number for the switch.
             descriptions: <list>

+            # Setting this flag to `false` will exclude adapter from the:
+            #   - generated Digital Twin topology.
+            #   - generated structured and rendered EOS configuration.
+            digital_twin: <bool; default=True>

             # Set adapter speed in the format `<interface_speed>` or `forced <interface_speed>` or `auto <interface_speed>`.
             # If not specified speed will be auto.